gvlasov/rocollections/README.md

-In math texts, when we give a mathematical object a name, like "let set A be {x | x > 3 and x < 9} united with {y | y > -2 and y <1}", we don't change contents of a math object referred by that name, which is similar to the concept of immutability in programming.
+In math texts, when we give a mathematical object a name, like "let set A be {x | x > 3 and x < 9} united with {y | y > -2 and y <1}", we don't change contents of a math object referred by that name.
+For instance, we don't add elements saying "let set A be the same set A but with one more element k".
+That is similar to the concept of immutability in programming.

-This stipulation removes unnecessary complexity that would be present if we were to represent math objects with java.util.Collection implementations.
+Lack of mutators removes unnecessary complexity that would be here if we were to represent math objects with `java.util.Collection` implementations.

 ### 2. Lots of unused methods to implement